lhunter98/03-curriculum-vitae/cv-2020-lhunter.md

 * (2019) Teamwork on a visual style for a book reading festival called the “Festival of Reading on a Train” together with ideas for public and visual communication, promoted by the school.

+* (2019) Working on a logo for a natural outdoor park

 * (2019) Teamwork on a “facelift” design for “Koli” lemonade company – logo and graphic visual representation together with ideas on how such visual style should be marketed in public and for public

 * (2020) Teamwork for Kolonaoperák company on creating a mascot and new visual redesign of the company together with its own unique marketing communication